theagester12345/POPULUS/README.md

 # POPULUS
-Android app development of the populus app
+Android app development for the populus app